creates a thriving lifeline of support for advancing gender equality.

 In an effort to increase access to services for survivors, the Voices Against Violence program provides urgent assistance funds to survivors of extreme forms of GBV and harmful traditional practices who do not have access to other support alternatives.
 Funds are intended to support immediate, short-term needs in the aftermath of extreme GBV including, but not limited to, medical expenses, psychosocial support or counseling, emergency shelter or other safe accommodation, relocation expenses, livelihood and dependent support, and legal assistance.
 Individual survivors of GBV can request emergency assistance directly or through intermediaries such as civil society organizations, services providers, community or faith-based groups and/or family members.

 In 2006, Vital Voices connected seven award-winning female playwrights with seven extraordinary women leaders in our Global Leadership Network.
 Inspired by their tales of triumph, the playwrights gave voice to these women’s experiences and produced a documentary play, SEVEN.
-Since then, SEVEN has been translated into 23 languages, with over 300 performances staged in 32 countries and counting.
+Since its official premiere in 2008, SEVEN has been translated into 27 languages, with over 300 performances staged in 32 countries and counting.

 Through the powerful medium of theater, true stories of leadership and courage come to life, illustrating that women in diverse corners of the world are overcoming tremendous odds to advance peace, justice and freedom.
 The women profiled in SEVEN and their respective playwrights include: